-Thomas Clay, Non-Executive Director (from August 24th, 2011)
+■ Thomas Clay, Non-Executive Director

 Thomas Clay is Vice-President of East Hill Management Company, LLC.
-He also serves as a Director of The Clay Mathematics Institute, Inc. and of Golden Queen Mining Co.
-Ltd. Thomas is a graduate, magna cum laude, of Harvard College and of Oxford University.
-Thomas replaces his father, Landon Clay, who resigned from the Board of Directors.
+He also serves as a Director of the Clay Mathematics Institute, Inc. and of Golden Queen Mining Co.
+Ltd. Thomas is a graduate of Harvard College, Oxford University, and Harvard Business School.
+Thomas replaced his father, Landon Clay, who led the first external investment into Thrombogenics and resigned from the Board of Directors in 2011.